filintod/diagrid-dapr-injector/README.md

 ### Trust Anchors

 Trust anchors are essential for verifying the authenticity of the Dapr control plane.
-These anchors are provided to the Dapr sidecar injector via the daprTrustAnchors field.

 By default, trust anchors are not explicitly configured.
 In such cases, the Dapr sidecar injector will utilize the default trust anchors for the control plane, provided that both the control plane and the workload reside in the same namespace.

-However, if the Dapr control plane operates in a different namespace than the workload, you must manually supply the trust anchors to the sidecar injector through the daprTrustAnchors field.
+However, if the Dapr control plane operates in a different namespace than the workload, you must manually supply the trust anchors to the sidecar injector through the `dapr.trustAnchors` field.

 To retrieve the trust anchors from the Dapr control plane namespace within a Kubernetes cluster, run the following command:

 ```bash
 kubectl get secret -n dapr-system dapr-trust-bundle -o jsonpath="{.data['ca\.crt']}" | base64 -d | tee /tmp/trust-anchors.crt